 Toggles uppercase to lowercase and vice versa.

-You can display hidden characters and whitespaces in both editors using this icon (¶).
+You can display hidden characters and whitespaces in both Editors clicking the ¶ button.

-The option is also available in Format>Display Hidden Characters.
+The option is also available by going to Format and clicking on Display Hidden Characters.

 - Open Multiple Instances of the Editors